mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this step, you are required to insert the general information about your new project:

-* **Tenant** (*required*): you have to select, from a list of pre-configured Tenants, your Tenant, which enables you to keep the same configuration for different projects.
+* **Company** (*required*): you have to select, from a list of pre-configured Companies, your Company, which enables you to keep the same configuration for different projects.
 * **Project Name** (*required*): the name of your project, which will be shown in the project card in the Home section of Console.
 * **Description** (*optional*): this is the description of your new project, which will be shown in the project card in the Home section of Console.